 If you don’t know where to start, dig out your invoices.
 Or open your accounts package and look for a top 10 report to look at your biggest spending clients.

-Look for patterns like type of business they are in or how frequently they buy if you are in a business that experiences repeat work.
+Look for patterns like their sector, or how frequently they buy if you get repeat business.

 What do you notice?